nzzane/unraid_hooks/README.md

 These hook files run before or after a VM start

 ## Unraid nvidia-persistenced
 These scripts will turn your isolated cpu cores into powersave when the vm is turned off, and before turning it on, it will put them into ondemand scaler.
-This will also turn off nvidia-persistenced on the selected card
+This will also turn off/on nvidia-persistenced on the selected card, whith newer GPU's, this can save around 20-30W when not in use.

-1. Add the following to your */boot/config/go* file
+1. Add the following to your */boot/config/go* file to start nvidia-persistenced on boot
 ```
 # set Nvidia Persistent
 nvidia-persistenced &